 Entry into the Extension Center for underclassmen is to assist credit deficient students and provide them an opportunity to have individualized instruction.
 The Extension Center can also provide a lower stress environment and extra emotional support for students.
+Currently there are two programs one in the morning serving freshmen and sophmores and one in the afternoon that serves juniors and those preparing for MOP their senior year.
 To qualify for entry into the Extension Center students must be identified as needing extra support and must be approved by Mr. Hurley and the Extension Center staff.